parsafeyz/irsensor/README.md

-# irsensor
-this is a lib for ir sensor
+hi this is ir sensor lib